kr0lik/yii2-list-filter/README.md

 }
 ```

-All parameters that has unit - converts to range parameters.If you not nedd auto convert this parameters to range - use:
+All parameters with unit specified - converts to range parameters.If you not nedd auto convert this parameters to range - use:

 ```php
 $filter->autoRangeType = false;